Configuration

 Match Count (optional)

-Limits how many document chunks are returned per query.
+Limits how many document chunks are returned per query from vector search.
 More chunks provide more context but increase API costs and response time.
 Fewer chunks are faster but may miss relevant information.

 3. GitHub Repository Configuration